Lokinado/the-blog-explorer/README.md

 <br>

 App supports dark and light theme based on your device system settings.
-Darkmode can be toggled using an button in the top right corner.
+Darkmode can be toggled using a button in the top right corner.

 <br>